JimmyMcKegger/JavaScript/Drum Kit/README.md

-Learnign to use javascript to play sounds on keydown
+Learning to use javascript to play audio on keydown